sabinmarcu/ts-flow/README.md

 ## Outcome

-Running the experiment will reveal what has been claimed in (#experiment)[the experiment section].
+Running the experiment will reveal what has been claimed in [the experiment section](#experiment).
 The babel + flowtype build will fail at flowtype checks, while the typescript build will fail at execution.